showlab/Long-form-Video-Prior/README.md

 ### Download
 **The annotation can be downloaded from [here]() and is structured as follows:**
 ```
-# each storyboard in train.json has the following elements
+# each storyboard in train.json and test.json has the following elements
 {
+    'flag': 'train' ('val', 'testA', or 'testB'),
     'global_id': ,
     'movie_id': ,
     'key_frames': ,